cynthiatreger/double-hub-vnet-and-ars/README.md

 Hub2 & Spoke2 ranges (20.0.0.0/16 & 20.3.0.0/16) are originated from the Hub2 VNET, propagated to Hub1 VNET and advertised via the Hub1 VPN GW.
 AS-path = ARS2 (65515 rewritten in 64000 when reaching ARS1) > NVA2 (64000) > NVA1 (iBGP) > ARS1 (65515) > VPNGW1 (100)

-Data path & route analysis:
+### Data path & route analysis:

-- The ARS1 advertised routes to the Hub1 CSR NVA include the 10.2.0.0/16 On-prem range with AS-path = Branch1 VPN GW (300) > Hub1 VPN GW (100) > ARS1 (65515):
+- The ARS1 advertised routes to the Hub1 CSR NVA include the 10.2.0.0/16 On-prem range with AS-path = Branch1 VPN GW (300) > Hub1 VPN GW (100) > ARS1 (65515).
+This route will programmed in all the VMs in the Hub1 VNET and its peered VNETs:
  <img width="234" alt="Scenario 2_ARS_Onprem routes_advertised to NVA" src="https://user-images.githubusercontent.com/110976272/193461058-1f88d944-9472-4c05-99c9-f24d6dfc903b.png">
- This route will programmed in all the VMs in the Hub1 VNET and its peered VNETs.

- - The ARS1 learned routes from the Hub1 CSR NVA show that this same 10.2.0.0/16 On-prem route is reflected by the NVA from the ARS, as per the AS-path: Branch1VPNGW (300) > Hub1 VPN GW (100) > ARS1 ASN overridden (64000) > NVA1 ASN (64000):
+ - The ARS1 learned routes from the Hub1 CSR NVA show that this same 10.2.0.0/16 On-prem route is reflected by the NVA from the ARS, as per the AS-path: Branch1VPNGW (300) > Hub1 VPN GW (100) > ARS1 ASN overridden (64000) > NVA1 ASN (64000).
+This looped route will no further be used but illustrates the impact of the *as-override* command configured on the CSR NVA session with the ASR.
  <img width="194" alt="Scenario 2_ARS_Onprem routes_NVA learned" src="https://user-images.githubusercontent.com/110976272/193465830-12659ffd-9b13-4921-b73a-08b4c5c0cb55.png">
- This looped route will no further be used but illustrate the impact of the *as-override* command configured on the CSR NVA session with the ASR.

 - The 10.2.0.0/16 On-prem range is also “locally” available in Hub2 and advertised by ARS2 to the Hu2 CSR NVA and further to the Hub1 CSR NVA:
  <img width="221" alt="Scenario 2_ARS2_Onprem routes_advertised" src="https://user-images.githubusercontent.com/110976272/193465940-2194951d-66ab-4e7f-af4b-96cad04e9c0c.png">

-However NVA1 prefers the “local” Hub1 route and no further advertises the routes learned from Hub2.
+However the Hub1 CSR NVA prefers the “local” Hub1 route and will no further advertise the routes learned from Hub2.

-## Failover mode
+## 6.2.
+Failover mode

 To simulate the failover, the Hub1VPNGW S2S Connection is deleted: